martincartledge/martins-blog-deprecated-/content/blog/concurrency-in-go-goroutines-and-wait-groups/index.md

 Let's walk through what is happening, line-by-line:

-As I mentioned earlier, since the _WaitGroup_ is a time from the `sort` package, we need to make sure we import it
+As I mentioned earlier, since the _WaitGroup_ is called from the `sync` package, we need to make sure we import it

 ```go
 import (